(Note: This blog post was originally published on September 30, 2014)

 In summary, let this be a reminder and a lesson for ANYONE to never trust a computer “technician” who calls you out of the blue and tells you that your computer is infected.
 You should always ensure that the person you talk to on the phone regarding the security of your computer is someone you know and someone you trust.

 In the future, I will hopefully be able to analyze the file, but I don’t have the resources to do it (safely) right now.
 If I had an operational VirtualBox of Windows, I would have loved to have continued our conversation through the very bitter end, so that I could learn more about his tactics!

 Addendum (posted in December, 2015): Due to the number of comments requesting assistance, here are a few resources.

-- Develop CENTS: My Company, Develop CENTS, provides IT consulting, technical support, web hosting and more.
-I’ve written several blog posts on security-related issues, all of which are accessible at https://developcents.com/blog/Note that I run this business for a living, so if you contact me directly, I will only be able to provide some general guidance.
+- Barred Owl Web: My Company, Barred Owl Web, provides IT consulting, technical support, web hosting and more.
+I’ve written several blog posts on security-related issues, all of which are accessible at https://barredowlweb.com/blog/.
+Note that I run this business for a living, so if you contact me directly, I will only be able to provide some general guidance.
 For more in-depth support, I will ask you to pay my standard hourly rate.

 - Malwarebytes: If you are concerned that your computer may be infected by a virus, then one of the programs I typically recommend is Malwarebytes.
 Note that the free version can only legally be used by individuals on non-commercial computer equipment (i.e. if you use a computer for business functions, then you should get the paid version)